witek-formanski/Fractals-at-Institute-of-Nuclear-Physics-in-Krakow/README.md

 3. Analysis of city infrastracture from a bird's eye view - we processed maps and tried to find fractal properties in layout of streets and buildings.
 4. Analysis of stock chart, which is said to also have presumably some fractal properties.

-Everything happend in 2022, thanks to scholarship program "Krajowy Fundusz na Rzecz Dzieci", which I have pleasure to be part of.
+Everything happend in 2022, thanks to scholarship program [Krajowy Fundusz na Rzecz Dzieci](https://fundusz.org), which I have pleasure to be part of.

 ## Usage guide
 - fractals.py